gholken/android-hourly-reminder/README.md

 # Translate

-If you want to translate 'Hourly Reminder' to your language or just add speak engine please read this:
+If you want to translate 'Hourly Reminder' to your language or just add new speak engine please read this:

   * https://github.com/axet/android-hourly-reminder/blob/master/docs/HowTo-Translate.md